andrespineda/UC_Berkeley_MLAI_Capstone/README.md

 ## **Data Sources**

 In 2014, a study was conducted to measure the heart rate of a group under normal and stressful conditions.
 The data was collected by researchers at the Institute for Computing and Information Sciences at Radboud University (Koldijk, S., et.al.,2014).
 The dataset, referred to as SWELL, consists of heart rate signal recordings of 25 subjects doing typical office work, including writing reports, making presentations, reading e-mail and searching for information.
 The scientists recorded the signals during typical working stressors such as receiving unexpected emails interruptions and pressure to complete their work on time.
-Luckily, the dataset has been made available for stress related research.
+The SWELL dataset has been made available for stress related research.

 One of the key signals that can be used to identify stress levels is the variability of the timing between heartbeats.
 The root mean squared standard deviation (rMSSD) between the R-R peaks is also referred to as Heart Rate Variability (HRV.)